 Opportunities to learn more and Talk to Admission Reps:

-Now available: Spring 2017 List of Open Houses and upcoming College Fairs
+A helpful list: Spring 2018 List of Open Houses and upcoming College Fairs

 The best ways to get a feel for campuses: